 Research shows that in most cases you can save by opting to spend in the local currency.
 For example, choosing euros in Spain or dollars in the US.

-The rate used by your card provider when paying in the local currency will in most cases be lower than that of the merchant or foreign bank when paying in GBP.
+The rate used by your card provider when paying in local currency will in most cases be lower than that of the merchant, or foreign bank, when paying in GBP.

 Some retailers overseas might automatically assume you want to pay in GBP unless you say otherwise, so always double check the amount before paying.